ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

 ### Build the Optimism Monorepo

-Create a directory in a location of your choice.
-This tutorial will call it `optimism-no-docker`.
+Create an empty directory (this tutorial will label it: `optimism-no-docker`) in a path of your choice.

 Using a terminal in `optimism-no-docker`:
 1. Clone the [Optimism Monorepo](https://github.com/ethereum-optimism/optimism).